 • Relationship Challenges - intimate / romantic relationships, dating, family, friends, community, work

-• Trauma - childhood trauma, relational trauma, Complex PTSD, PTSD
+• Trauma - Complex PTSD, childhood trauma, relational trauma, PTSD

 • Emotion Regulation Challenges